pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

 This page gives you a high level view of the steps to follow to install Pachyderm using Helm.

-As a general rule, those steps would be:
+As a general rule, those steps are:
+## Install

-## Prerequisites
+### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).

 1. Choose the deployment [guidelines](https://docs.pachyderm.com/latest/deploy-manage/deploy/) that apply to you:
-    * **Find the deployment page that applies to your Cloud provider** (Custom deployment, or on-premises deployment).
+    * **Find the deployment page that applies to your Cloud provider** (or custom deployment, or on-premises deployment).
-    It will help list the various installation prerequisites, Kubernetes deployment instructions, and kubectl installation applying to your own use case:
+    It will help list the various installation prerequisites, Kubernetes deployment instructions, and kubectl installation that fit your own use case:

         For example, if your Cloud provider is Google Cloud Platform, follow the **Prerequisites** and **Deploy Kubernetes** sections of the [deployment on Google Cloud Platform](https://docs.pachyderm.com/latest/deploy-manage/deploy/google_cloud_platform/#google-cloud-platform) page.

-    * Additionaly, those instructions will also help you define and configure the various elements (persistent volume, object store, credentials...) that relate to your deployment needs.
+    * Additionally, those instructions will also help you configure the various elements (persistent volume, object store, credentials...) that relate to your deployment needs.
     In the case of a deployment using `pachctl deploy`, the values of those parameters would ultimately be passed to the corresponding arguments and flags of the command.

         For example, in the case of a generic `pachctl deploy google` command:"
         ```shell